 Johnson County provides soil and water conservation services to homeowners and businesses, and guidance on solar installations.
+The County supports expanded renewable energy production, including both private and utility scale solar and wind, to reduce dependency on fossil fuels.
 A sustainability grants program provides funding and technical assistance for nonprofit groups to compile energy efficiencies and other projects.
 However, there is opportunity to increase public awareness and education about sustainability as the County models best management practices.
 Creating new partnerships and seeking out new ways to share the benefits of these programs is one way to accomplish this goal.